 With this in mind, make sure you can get to important kitchen areas such as your fridge, your dry goods, your silverware, glasses, and dish ware.
 Same goes for your bathroom and bedroom!
 I’ve seen some models where it was virtually impossible to get into the bathroom, bedroom or both – which is NOT a good thing in our experience.
 You never know when you are on the road and find you’re too tired to drive all the way to your next campground.
 This is especially true if you stop at WalMart, a Truck Stop, or other overnight spot, where you may not be able to extend your slides in order to get some shut-eye.

 We’ve pulled into truck stops and rest areas to catch a few hours of zzz’s, and it was super important to be able to get into our bed.
 Also, if your bedroom has a slide – you may want your bed to be oriented longitudinally (in the RV, the long way as the name implies).
 This is because most models that have a slide in the bedroom also orient the bed laterally across the RV.
 If your bed is oriented laterally, the bed often tucks under the wardrobe about 6-8 inches when the slide is in – and your bed becomes shorter until you open the slide again.
-Ours is one of these lateral orientations, so at 6′-4″ Rich can’t fit on the bed when our slides are in.
-Not a deal breaker but something to think about.
+Ours is one of these lateral orientations, so at 6′-4″ tall I can’t fit on the bed when our slides are in.
+It’s not a deal breaker but something to think about.

 #6 – A large enough bathroom so you can dress, shower, and move around in it